zankhanapathak/watson-visual-recognition-app/README.md

 <img src="images/app-flowstep-deploy.png" height="50" width ="150" align="center">

-6.4  - Search the 'switch' node and add to the flow editor
+6.4)  - Search the 'switch' node and add to the flow editor

 <img src="images/appflow-step4.png" height="270" width ="800" align="center">

-Configure the switch node that if no url has been provided then the form is redisplayed
+Configure the switch node that check if no url has been provided then reload the same page (switch nodes are mostly used for if-else cases)

 <img src="images/appflow-step5.png" height="500" width ="550" align="center">

-6.5  - Search for 'change' node and add to the flow editor
+6.5)  - Search for 'change' node and add to the flow editor

 <img src="images/appflow-step6.png" height="270" width ="800" align="center">